VeriWave

 VeriWave is a company in Beaverton, Oregon, U.S. It was founded in 2002 to design and manufacture specialized testing equipment for Wi-Fi and Ethernet—products primarily of interest to manufacturers of wireless access points and network infrastructure.

-VeriWave is a privately held company with investors including US Venture Partners and TL Ventures.
+VeriWave was a privately held company with investors including US Venture Partners and TL Ventures.
 Primary customers include Cisco and Aruba Networks.

 EE Times mentioned VeriWave for MIMO (multiple antennas to improve transmission) testing as well as packet loss analysis in 802.11 networks.

-On July 18, 2011, Ixia announced acquisition of VeriWave as an integral component of its strategy to become a single-source solution for testing converged multiplay IP services and media-rich traffic over wireless and wireline networks.
+On July 18, 2011, Ixia announced acquisition of VeriWave.

+On April 18, 2017, Keysight Technologies announced completion of the acquisition of Ixia, thereby adding VeriWave products to their portfolio.